rei/rei-cedar-docs/docs/components/input/README.md

               {
                 "name": "info",
                 "description": "Location for  information link or icon markup to the right above the input field."
               },
               {
+                "name": "info-action",
+                "description": "Location for icon button rendered to the right outside the input field" },
+              {
                 "name": "pre-icon",